Hatzen/LibOQSTestApp/README.md

 The jni files (https://github.com/Hatzen/LibOQSTestApp/tree/master/app/jni/jni) are slightly modified (package name changes and a minor fix) to compile successfully.

 The example app is currently just a mockup without functionality.

+## TODOs
+ - [ ] Setup CI to use newest versions of jni and liboqs
+ - [ ] Implement example app mock up